December 16, 2023 - Mount View High School Football Team

 Mountain View was a small school.
 Despite allowing any senior who wanted to play varsity football to play on the team -- there were no cuts -- we only had a 29-man roster.
 Six players from the JV team joined the varsity for the playoff games.
 An amazing nine starters played both ways: offense and defense.
 Only two players were over 200 pounds.

 Our team made the playoffs by virtue of winning our league -- the Santa Clara Valley Athletic League (SCVAL).
 However, we were far from dominent, having a 6-4 record.
 Nobody picked us to go far in the playoffs.
 Yet, unknown to everyone, our team had jelled late in the season.
-We had been up on a team 20-0 against a team -- St. Francis -- that also made the playoffs and was a perennial powerhouse.
+We had been up 20 to 0 on a team -- St. Francis -- that also made the playoffs and was a perennial powerhouse.
 Even though we ended up losing the game, we came away with confidence that we could play with good teams.
 The coaches, recognizing the morale, gave us T-shirts that read "Ya Gotta Believe" which we all wore in the playoffs.

 Eight teams were in the playoffs, so you had to win three playoff games to win it all.
 All the playoff games were in San Jose State Spartan Stadium.
 Our first game was against Homestead who had a record of 10-1.
 In a wild game, we prevailed 13-6.
 Our second game was against a real powerhouse, Leland High School, which was undefeated, 11-0.
 We scored 13 points then hung on to win 13-7.